 How Are Local Landing Pages Different from Regular Landing Pages?

-The answer is fairly simple: Regular landing pages are more generalised, while local landing pages are focused on a particular geographic area.
+The answer is fairly simple: Regular landing pages are more generalized, while local landing pages are focused on a particular geographic area.

 For instance, you could create a regular landing page that highlights the benefits of your service and encourages visitors to sign up for a free trial.
 This page would be aimed at a broad audience of potential customers.